International Tributes Pour In for Milos Forman

 Actor Antonio Banderas also paid tribute to Forman.
 “Milos Forman has left us.
 Genius of cinematography and master in the portrayal of the human condition,” wrote Banderas.

-British director/writer Edgar Wright (“Baby Driver”) said Forman has “a tremendous filmography that documented the rebel heart and human spirit.”
+British director-writer Edgar Wright (“Baby Driver”) said Forman had left “a tremendous filmography that documented the rebel heart and human spirit.”

 American writer-producer Larry Karaszewski, who made two films (including “Larry Flynt”) with Forman, said the filmmaker was “our friend and our teacher.
 He was a master filmmaker – no one better at capturing small unrepeatable moments of human behavior.
 We made two movies together and every day spent with him was a unique adventure.
 Milos loved life.
 I will miss his laughter.”